 Stooge framesets are designed with one thing in mind, FUN, in big letters.
 Sweet handling, comfort, and an insane ability to ride fast and furious over the roughest terrain without the aid of suspension are all key to the Stooge mission.
 I want my frames to be affordable and inspirational, I want them to change the way you ride for the better.
 Above all though, I want you to be blown away by how well a rigid mountain bike can ride.

 Now in its third generation, the eponomously titled 'Stooge' is where it all begins.
-Available in one size only, the Stooge runs with slack and low geometry and is designed around a large offset rigid fork and a 29+ front tyre.
+Available in 2 sizes (18 and 20), the Stooge runs with slack and low geometry and is designed around a large offset rigid fork.
 Equally at home running B+ wheels and tyres or a 29+/29x2.4 combo, the handling is sweet and intuitive – singlespeed hack, all mountain trail bike, bikepacking rig – it does it all.
 Manufactured from aircraft grade 4130 chromoly by Taiwan’s most respected frame builder, the frame features an EBB for foolproof chain tensioning and geometry adjustment.

 The titanium 650B+ frameset is designed to be used with 27.5x3.00 tyres or regular 29er wheelsets.
 The chainstay is the shortest at 17” and the ride and handling are sublime.
 This bike loves the tight, twisty stuff but is incredibly comfortable and stable when the road opens out.
 Like all our framesets it features a slack 69 degree head-angle and 55mm offset forks for unparalleled agility.